 Recovery Curriculum - Information for parents

-On Monday 7th September all children and young people will be returning to school, as planned and will be engaged in our recovery curriculum.
-This is so that we can ensure that we have a really good understanding of where their learning is, on an individual basis, in order that we can best plan for their learning journey over the forthcoming year.
-To explain the approaches we will be taking, and why we need to take this approach, Jane Thomas - one of our School Improvement Partners, has prepared a short video for you so that you can gain a clear understanding of what we will be doing in our schools as we support the children and young people in our care back into school-life following an extended period of being away.
+On Monday 7th September all children and young people returned to school and engaged in our recovery curriculum.
+This is so that we could ensure that we have a really good understanding of where their learning is, on an individual basis, in order that we can best plan for their learning journey over the forthcoming year.
+To explain the approaches we will be taking, and why we need to take this approach, Jane Thomas - one of our School Improvement Partners, has prepared a short video for you so that you can gain a clear understanding of what we have beendoing in our schools as we support the children and young people in our care back into school-life following an extended period of being away.
 The video can be found on our new YouTube Channel, and on this link.

 Please select an Academy to view location